Master of Humanities

 21-24 credit hours of coursework selected in conjunction with student's advisor

 Final Project (3 credits) OR Thesis (6 credits) -- must be a scholarly and/or creative exercise involving at least two disciplines.

-Students may concentrate their coursework and studies for the Master of Humanities degree by pursuing tracks in Ethnic Studies, Philosophy and Theory, Social Justice, Visual Studies, or Women's and Gender Studies formal tracks.
+Students may concentrate their coursework and studies for the Master of Humanities degree by pursuing tracks in Ethnic Studies, Health Humanities, Philosophy and Theory, Social Justice, Visual Studies, or Women's and Gender Studies formal tracks.
 By focusing one's studies in a "track", the student is able to develop a concentrated and interdisciplinary master level expertise in a given area of interest.
 Many of our MH students already have most of the requirements in place.
 For the MH tracks, the required courses include the three (3) existing required MH courses (the Core MH required courses everyone takes) in addition to focused required courses in the track concentration.